 - Some experts believe them to be of Naga origin who first settled around the Tondaimandalam region near Madras.

-- Another theory says that they are descendent from a Chola prince and a Naga princess of Manipallavam (an island off Jaffna, Sri Lanka).
+- Another theory says that they are descendant from a Chola prince and a Naga princess of Manipallavam (an island off Jaffna, Sri Lanka).

 - Some others are of the opinion that the Pallavas were feudatories of the Satavahanas.